A-Numahan/Tree-DBH-Detection/README.md

 # 🌳 Tree DBH Detection with Forked Trees (Python + Open3D)

-This project detects tree Diameter at Breast Height (DBH) from UAV-derived point clouds using Python, Open3D, and ellipse fitting.
+This project detects tree Diameter at Breast Height (DBH) from HLS-derived point clouds using Python, Open3D, and ellipse fitting.
 It also handles forked trees (multi stems) automatically.

 ## 📂 Features